Sonnet 394

 And of your kindness, often I did think

-Where everything there written seemed a poem
+Where every line there written seemed a song

 That caused my pride and purpose so to swoon.

-Each week a scented letter bore your name,
+Each week a scented letter bore your name;

 © Loubert S Suddaby.
 All Rights Reserved.